pryan1068/kismet2cot/README.md

 >python k2c.py

 You can run kismet first or k2c.py first.
+Doesn't matter.

 You can see what's going on under the hood by changing the logging level to INFO or DEBUG: